Diganta165/Diganta165/README.md

 - 🔭 I’m currently working on ...
-Soptless(You will find it in the repository)
+Soppiya Themes(You can find it at https://store.soppiya.com/themes)
 - 🌱 I’m currently learning ...
 (React and JavaScript)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...